Estill Voice Training: Figures for voice

 These figures for voice exercises have a focus basic anatomy and vocal physiology, a knowledge of which helps encourage deductions on reducing constriction and healthy voice decisions.
-Janice Chapman, the operatic singer, voice teacher and researcher, writes "Estill figures lead to a much greater freedom and flexibility in the demanding work of the singer and actor."

 Figures for voice are taught on the course "Level One: Figures for Voice" that typically lasts three days.
 In addition to the thirteen Figures for Voice, Estill Voice Training also includes the "siren" exercise where a sound is produced across the entire vocal range.
 Other figures are historically part of the model including vocal fold mass which is now part of true vocal fold body-cover control, vocal fold plane which is now part of true vocal folds body-cover control and exercises for falsetto quality, and pharyngeal width which is now part of false vocal folds control and head and neck control.